Master asset management after discovering and collecting them

 4 - Click on the Assignee dropdown and select the assignees from the list.
 You can select multiple assignees.

 5 - Click on Apply to apply the changes.
 The edit assignee drawer will be closed.
-The changes will be reflected in the All Asset table.
+The changes will be reflected in the Asset table.

-5. Tag your assets
+5. Tag assets

-• Enhanced searchability: Categorize devices by department, location, function (e.g., technology type), or criticality.
+- Enhanced searchability: Categorize devices by department, location, function (e.g., technology type), or criticality.
 This facilitates efficient filtering and retrieval of specific asset groups.

 Tags are fully customizable, so you can adapt them to your organizational structure.